mauckc/coinmarketcap-info/README.md

 Initially as of Tuesday, June 19th, 2018 I have only written 24 entries.
 Therefore, only 24 coins names are possible input strings for user choice of coin

+I over doubled this amount later that night.

 coin_ids.json:
 ```javascript
 {